 The control register is used to select the analog input channel, analog input configuration, reference, coding, and power mode.
-The control register is a write-only, 12-bit register.
-Data loaded on the DIN line corresponds to the AD7324 configuration for the next conversion.
-If the sequence register is being used, data should be loaded into the control register after the range register and the sequence register have been initialized.
+The control register is a write only, 12-bit register.
+Data loaded on the DIN line corresponds to the AD7321 configuration for the next conversion.
+Data should be loaded into the control register after the range register has been initialized.
 The bit functions of the control register are shown in Table 9 (the power-up status of all bits is 0).

 MSB LSB

-15 14 13 12 11 10 9 8 7 6 5 1 3 2 1 0 Write Register Select 1 Register Select 2 ZERO ADD1 ADD0 Mode 1 Mode 0 PM1 PM0 Coding Ref Seq1 Seq2 ZERO 0
+15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0

+Write ZERO Register Select ZERO ZERO ADD0 Mode 1 Mode 0 PM1 PM0 Coding Ref Seq1 Seq2 ZERO 0